The Welsh American Acoustic Project & The Trans Celtic Gala

 The album is credited to the 'Welsh American Acoustic Project'.
 How does this relate to Tramor?

 Tramor (Overseas) has been a variable-member ensemble for a number of years; ranging from one person to five players, 12 dancers and a pipe band ... sort of a there's-an- interesting-gig-in-the-wind-would-you-like-to-play/dance/pipe/story-tell kind of Celtic music hall menagerie.
 The 'Welsh American Acoustic Project' started off life as a sub-title, but JP, being an x-preppy, computer nerdish, robot-war-fest announcer likes it so much that we have to put it on every bloody thing.
-It's actually a pretty accurate description of what we are developing ... transatlantic, stylistic mayhem using wooden tools, no offence intended.
+It's actually a pretty accurate description of what we are developing ... transatlantic, stylistic mayhem using wooden tools, no offense intended.

 There is a unique version of 'Ar Lan Y Mor' on the album.
 Care to tell us how this evolved?